 Minutes from downtown Sacramento, Suncountry is a pleasant 55+ neighborhood of detached homes.
 Prices are very affordable compared to the rest of the Bay Area.

 The 307 single-family residences with two to three bedrooms and two baths were built between 1989 and 1999.
-They feature a variety of one-story floor plans that include high ceilings, walk-in closets, and two-car garages.
+They feature a variety of one-story floor plans that include high ceilings, walk-in closets, and a two-car garage.

 There are two community clubhouses, the main has a library, catering kitchen and billiards, while both have multi-purpose rooms.
 Outdoors you will find pools, a shuffleboard court, two tennis courts, two horseshoe pits, and walking and biking trails.